Consensys/orion/README.md

 ## Issues

-Orion issues are tracked in [Jira](https://pegasys1.atlassian.net/secure/Dashboard.jspa?selectPageId=10116) not GitHub.
-See our [contribution guidelines](CONTRIBUTING.md) for more detail on searching and creating issues.
+See our [contribution guidelines](CONTRIBUTING.md) for details on searching and creating issues.

-If you've commented on existing issue and have been waiting for a reply, feel free to ping us on [Gitter].
+If you've commented on existing issue and have been waiting for a reply, feel free to ping us on [Discord](#chat).

+## Chat

+Come and join us in the Orion channel on Discord - here's an [invite](https://discord.gg/n8m22JK).

 ## Orion Users